HackBeanpot/website-2021/README.md

 The branch `develop` is our main branch.
 Branch off of here if you are starting a new feature; merge back into here if you are ready for that feature to go to prod.
 We'll periodically merge changes in this branch into the master branch.

 All other branches are probably used for developing things.
 When you make one, try to give it a descriptive name!
+And remember to delete your personal branches once your changes are merged to keep the repo clean.

 ## Directory Structure
 Just put the code in different places until it works.
-(Jk, who wants to write a full description of this)
+(Jk, Felicia says there might be a different way (who knew??) and she will write this section.)

 ## Style Guide